xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 nice (and also quite  efficient)  just to set up those flags, and not load  anything  into  `D0`  at all.
-This would be fine for the loops  and  branches,  but remember that the relation can be used ANYWHERE a Boolean factor could be  used.
+This would be fine for the loops  and  branches,  but remember that the relation can be used _anywhere_ a Boolean factor could be  used.
 We may be storing its result to a Boolean variable.
-Since we can't know at  this point how the result is going to be used, we must allow for BOTH cases.
+Since we can't know at  this point how the result is going to be used, we must allow for _both_ cases.

 Comparing numeric data  is  easy  enough  ...  the  68000  has an operation  for  that ... but it sets  the  flags,  not  a  value.